-At Elrod Pope Law Firm, we are familiar with the long-term consequences and severity of T-bone collisions.
+At Elrod Pope Accident & Injury Attorneys, we are familiar with the long-term consequences and severity of T-bone collisions.
 Our attorneys are committed to providing quality representation to T-bone accident victims in the areas we serve.
 Contact a Rock Hill car accident attorney at our firm to discuss your eligibility for compensation after a T-bone crash.

 What Is a T-Bone Accident?

 As the name suggests, a T-bone accident or collision refers to a situation where the front of one automobile strike’s another vehicle’s side, forming something similar to a right angle.
 The point of impact in such incidents is often T-shaped.

 T-bone accidents are dangerous because, unlike a vehicle’s back or front side, the side isn’t designed to absorb much force.
 Therefore, the driver and passengers become highly susceptible to severe or life-threatening injuries when a car gets stuck at a right angle.